(CNN) -- When Susannah Reid learned she had an extremely rare and aggressive cancer at age 41, she was hit with a double whammy.

 "I was panicked.
-I cried for 36 hours straight," says Beth Weiss, Reid's sister.
+I cried for 36 hours straight," says Beth Weiss, Reid's older sister.
 "My sister has an 8-year-old child and a disabled husband."

 Late one night, Weiss went online looking for information about her sister's disease, uterine leiomyosarcoma.
 And there she found the woman she calls her "godsend," Dr. Doreen Kossove.

 Kossove, a pediatrician, also has advanced leiomyosarcoma.
 Tethered to an oxygen tank, writing from the hospital bed that's been set up in her apartment in Berkeley, California, Kossove goes online several times a day to offer guidance to others on ACOR.org, home of the Association of Cancer Online Resources.

 Over the next few months, Kossove guided Weiss through the process of convincing her sister's insurance to cover her treatment out of state.
 Weiss succeeded, and today Reid is being treated at Dana Farber Cancer Institute in Boston, Massachusetts, by experts with experience with leiomyosarcoma.
 Empowered Patient: Watch more on health connections online »

 "Susannah never would have gotten the quality of care she has if not for ACOR and Dr. Kossove," Weiss says.

 "It's absolutely been helpful," Reid said.
 "First of all, it gives us information about people who are going through what we're going through.
 You can go through medical history and find people in your exact situation, doing the same kind of chemotherapy and you can see what other doctors are saying."

 "It's helpful on an emotional level.
 There's a lot of support on the thread and there's the comfort of knowing you're not the only one."